terminalforlife/ShellProjects/source/csi3/README.md

 A presentable cheat sheet for your i3WM key bindings, written entirely in BASH.

-CSi3 may not work on _everyone's_ configuration file.
+CSi3 may not work on _everyone's_ configuration file, although great effort has been made to ensure it works for as many people as possible.
 If you use non-standard configuration formatting and/or syntax, then it may not display correctly.
-Although modes aren't supported, the bindings for them should still be listed.
+The main caveat to this tool, is that modes aren't supported, but the bindings for them should still be listed.
+If, like me, you neither use nor need modes, then this is ideal for you.
 More information is available in the included man page.

 ### Requirements